 Related events

-Perhaps the most colourful street parade of the year traditionally takes place this month.
-The huge Rainbow Parade (June 17th with over 250,000 participants expected) forms the climax of the long Vienna Pride festival (June 1st to 18th).
+Perhaps the most colourful street parade of the year takes place this time of year (2026 date TBA).
+The huge parade typically attracts over 300,000 participants and forms the climax of the long Vienna Pride festival.

-The festival has numerous events, but also look out for special LGBTQIA+ activities at many Viennese attractions, particularly the art museums.
+The festival has numerous events, but look out for the Pride Village on the Rathausplatz and the many special LGBTQIA+ activities at Viennese attractions (particularly the museums).

-- The Donauinselfest (scheduled for June 23rd to 25th) is a three-day festival held on the Danube that features multiple stages and hundreds of hours of music from rock to rap and all things in-between.
+- The Donauinselfest (shifts temporarily to July in 2026) is a three-day festival held on the Danube that features multiple stages and hundreds of hours of music from rock to rap and all things in-between.
 And it’s free, too

 - If jazz is more your thing, then the Vienna Jazz Festival (next dates TBA) attracts some of the very best performers from around the world.
 The list of alumni reads like a who’s who of jazz history

-- Another event with plenty of music is the Südwind Straßenfest (June 3rd and 4th), which celebrates the work of NGOs, with food stands, a fair-trade market, and the chance to learn about the work done by dozens of charities
+- The Südwind Straßenfest (2026 dates TBA) celebrates the work of NGOs, with food stands, a fair-trade market, and the chance to learn about the work done by dozens of charities

-- On the film front, Kino am Dach typically takes place across June with open-air movie showings on the roof of Vienna’s main city library.
+- Kino am Dach usually takes place across all of June with open-air movie showings on the roof of Vienna’s main city library.
 Expect many days to feature an English-language movie with German subtitles

 (One of the Prater rides)